James Thacker Overcomes More Than Cerebral Palsy Limitations-2023: Wrote by James Thacker assisted with his mother Diane Thacker

 Today is # NationalChopstickDay2023.

-In celebration of #National Chopstick Day, A-NOD For Situational Awareness LLC is telling James Thacker’s story on how he discovered chopsticks and how he has overcome “the idea that those who deal with disabilities find it impossible to eat with them”.
+In celebration of #National Chopstick Day, A-NOD For Situational Awareness LLC is sharing James Thacker’s story on how he discovered chopsticks and how he has overcome “the idea that those who deal with disabilities find it impossible to eat with them”.

-Yet my son.
-James Thacker, age 11, disagrees with the concept.
-That.
-It is impossible.
-To be able to use.
-Chopsticks.
-In fact, from the age of ten, he found.
-A pair of chopsticks is in our Kitchen drawer.
-And asked what they were and began to look at videos to learn how.
-James deals with.
-Sensory processing disorder.
-And low muscle tone.
-Born a micro preemie.
-One pound 6.
-He spent three months in the NICU.
-Overcoming many barriers.
-One of them was a failure to thrive.
-And one was eating concerns.
-What James makes up for.
-Height and weight, thankfully, under the doctor's care, he is thriving today, and he is making his own height and weight curve to her satisfaction.
-Any way that we can get him to eat the foods that he needs to maintain his weight and height is a good thing, she says.
-So, if James wants to use chopsticks, there is even more reason to learn and then demonstrate it.
+In fact today at the age of ten, he found.
+A pair of chopsticks is in our kitchen drawer, asked what they were and began to look at videos to learn how.
+This said James deals with Sensory Processing Disorder and low muscle tone.
+Born a micro preemie, 1.6lb.
+This said, he spent three months in the NICU overcoming many barriers.
+One of his barriers was his failure to thrive along with eating concerns.
+Yet, thankfully unders his doctor's are he makes us for his height and weight, and today he is thriving today to her satisfaction.
+As such, any way that we can get him to eat the foods that he needs to maintain his weight and height is a good thing, his doctors says.
+So, if James wants to use chopsticks, this then provides for him an even more reason to learn and then demonstrate it what he has learned.

 This said, Chopsticks are mentioned as early as 1,400 years ago in the Kojiki book - a chronicle of Japanese history thought to have been written in 712 AD.
 However, historians believe they made their way to Japan from China via Korea much earlier than this and have been a fundamental part of Japanese.
 In August of 2014, an article was done on Katsuyuki Miyabi, a Japanese craftsman, who does not think anybody should be excluded from this age-old tradition and is custom-making chopsticks for clients who are disabled.

-Based in the Fukui prefecture of Japan, Miyabi's solution is spring-operated and requires little strength and dexterity to use.
+So, based in the Fukui prefecture of Japan, Miyabi's solution is spring-operated and requires little strength and dexterity to use.
 Although they look like chopsticks, they operate like tongs.
 Squeeze them together to pick up food, and once the pressure is released, they spring back open.

 Individually designed, Miyabi says each set of chopsticks needs to meet the specific needs of the owner.
 For example, a person lacking a thumb needs a unique design from somebody who has paralysis.